N-Rate Caluculator Help

 - Indiana Geographic Region – Sites for Indiana are grouped by geographic region and general soil characteristic within the region.
 Indiana West and Northwest (INW), with silt loam and heavier textured soils.
 Soil series include Chalmers, Drummer, Raub, Toronto and similar soils in west central Indiana and Sebewa and similar soils in northwest Indiana.
 Indiana East and Central (INE), with silt loam and heavier textured soils.
 Soil series include Miami, Crosby, Celina, Cyclone, and similar soils in central Indiana and Blount, Pewamo, Morley, Haskin, and similar soils in northeast and east central Indiana.
 Indiana Remainder (INR), with silt loam and heavier textured soils.
 Areas of Indiana and soil series other than those listed in the above two areas.

 - Wisconsin Soil Yield Potential – Soil yield potential groups are designated for medium- and fine-textured soils and are based on soil properties such as drainage, depth of root zone, water holding capacity, and length of growing season.
 A list of soil series and the assigned yield potential category are provided in UWEX publication A2809 Nutrient application guidelines for field, vegetable, and fruit crops in Wisconsin.
-Soils with sand and loamy sand surface texture and soils in group E are considered sands for the purposes of obtaining an N rate.
+Coarse-textured soils (sands and loamy sands) are considered sands for the purposes of obtaining an N rate.
 Corn grown on sandy soils responds differently to applied N depending upon whether or not the field is irrigated.
 Thus, irrigated sands have been separated from non-irrigated sands.

 - EONR – Economic optimum N rate, the point where the last increment of N returns a yield increase large enough to pay for the additional N.

 - MRTN – Maximum return to N, the N rate where the economic net return to N application is maximized.